pinobatch/numism/docs/gb_coins.md

 there is no loophole through which to dump the Game Boy Color BIOS through the Game Pak slot.

+[VisualBoyAdvance] 1.7.2 for Windows (from before the VBA-M fork) requires mfc42.dll.
+This is part of the Microsoft Visual C++ 6 redistributable package, sometimes called [vcredist].

 The [Goomba Color] ROM builder is written in Visual Basic 6 and needs the [Visual Basic 6 runtime].
 Skip it.
 Just use `cat` 😸️
 ```